 Selecting a Computing Major

-- Computer Science develops the software that makes computer systems function successfully.
+- Computer Science graduates develop software that makes it possible for computer systems to function effectively.

-- Business Informatics develops the software that makes businesses function successfully.
+- Business Informatics graduates develop software that makes it possible for businesses to function effectively.

 There is high demand for graduates in all of our majors.
 And all are generally associated with fairly high salaries.